-- Knowing a person vs knowing a fact - put aside the former - Knowledge-How vs Knowledge-That - Riding a bicycle or making an omelet - That the square root of 25 is 5, that Albany is the capital of New York - Focus on knowledge-that (propositional knowledge) - Knowledge-that appears to be related to belief. - Both belief and knowledge are relations between people and propositions.
+- Knowing a person vs knowing a fact

+- put aside the former

+- Knowledge-How vs Knowledge-That

+- ► KH: Riding a bicycle or making an omelet

+- ► KT: That the square root of 25 is 5, that Albany is the capital of New York

+- ▶ Q: Is all KH just complicated KT?

+- Focus on knowledge-that (propositional knowledge)

+- Knowledge-that appears to be related to belief.

+- Both belief and knowledge are relations between people and propositions.